github-harsha63/GenAI-Ethical-Evaluation-Game/README.md

 ## **Team Members**
 This project was developed by a team of 5 members:
-1. Vemula Harshavardhan Reddy: Role (e.g., Frontend Developer)
+1. Vemula Harshavardhan Reddy
-2. Hemanth: Role (e.g., Backend Developer)
+2. Hemanth Nagasai
-3. Ganesh: Role (e.g., AI Integration Specialist)
+3. Ganesh Kasturi
-4. Rushikesh: Role (e.g., UI/UX Designer)
+4. Rushikesh
-5. **Member 5**: Role (e.g., Project Manager)
+5. Srikar

 ---